2008 Dallas Cowboys season: Regular season summary

 The team was coming from a 13–3 season in 2007 and there were great expectations for a Super Bowl run.
 During the offseason, the Cowboys signed the controversial talents of Pacman Jones and Tank Johnson.
 They also were the subject of the 2008 Hard Knocks TV Series.

 The team began the season with 3 straight wins but lost the week-4 game at home against the Washington Redskins 24–26.
 Tony Romo injured the pinkie finger in his right hand in a 24–30 loss to the Arizona Cardinals in the sixth game.
 The Cowboys under his replacement Brad Johnson, went 1–2 the next three games, losing to the St. Louis Rams, beating the Tampa Bay Buccaneers, and losing to the New York Giants.
 Romo would return to play wearing a splint under the heavy bandage on his right hand in November after the bye week.

 The team had a 24–33 loss in Week 16 against the Baltimore Ravens and the final game at Texas Stadium before it was demolished.
 In what became a de facto playoff game in the 17th week of the season against the Philadelphia Eagles on December 28, Romo and the Cowboys failed to compete in a 44–6 loss.
 The team finished with a 9–7 record, missing the postseason for the first time in franchise history after starting the season with a 3–0 record.

 Game summaries

 Week 1: at Cleveland Browns

 The Cowboys began their 2008 campaign on the road against the Cleveland Browns.
-In the first quarter, Dallas got the first shot as RB Marion Barber got a 1-yard TD run.
-In the second quarter, the Browns would respond with QB Derek Anderson completing a 2-yard TD pass to TE Kellen Winslow.
-Afterwards, the Cowboys responded with QB Tony Romo completing a 35-yard TD pass to WR Terrell Owens, along with another 1-yard TD run from Barber.
-In the third quarter, Dallas pulled away with rookie RB Felix Jones getting an 11-yard TD run, which was his first carry in the NFL.
+In the first quarter, Dallas got the first shot as running back Marion Barber got a 1-yard touchdown run.
+In the second quarter, the Browns would respond with quarterback Derek Anderson completing a 2-yard touchdown pass to tight end Kellen Winslow.
+Afterwards, the Cowboys responded with quarterback Tony Romo completing a 35-yard touchdown pass to wide receiver Terrell Owens, along with another 1-yard touchdown run from Barber.
+In the third quarter, Dallas pulled away with rookie running back Felix Jones getting an 11-yard touchdown run, which was his first carry in the NFL.
 In the fourth quarter, Cleveland's only response would be kicker Phil Dawson's 34-yard field goal.